Patrick-van-Halm/dv-multiplayer-mod/Readme.md

 ## Usage

 When in game press the HOME key to open the menu.
-In the menu you have the option to Host your game or to connect to a game someone is hosting.
+In the menu you have the option to host your game or to connect to a game someone is hosting.

 ### Hosting
 When hosting make sure you have port forwarded the port: 4296 (unless you have changed this.)